 According to the Harvard School of Public Health, there is compelling evidence that a diet rich in fruits and vegetables can lower the risk of heart disease and stroke.

-For those that cook at home, many of us take the easy way out and pop something pre-packaged in the over or microwave without inspect the nutritional information label.
+For those that cook at home, many of us take the easy way out and pop something pre-packaged in the oven or microwave without inspecting the nutritional information label.
 When we cook from scratch, that doesn’t always mean it’s healthy, either.
 We may say, if grandma cooked with all that lard or butter, there’s nothing wrong with it.

-Before I get off my soap box, I have to underscore that Americans have been led to believe that it’s all about the protein.
+Before I get off my soapbox, I have to underscore that Americans have been led to believe that it’s all about protein.
 We consume twice as much protein as required.
 The dairy and meat industries have poured billions into advertising and lobbying so that even the USDA’s official food pyramid was lopsided.

 Many believe that dairy and meats equal protein.
 Yet, there’s a long laundry list of plant-based foods, such as broccoli, that are far more packed with protein than what comes from the slaughterhouse.

 San Antonio is reported to be one of the most obese cities in the US, with 65 percent of adults being overweight or obese.
-In my book, obesity is the short cut to cardiovascular disease and diabetes, and diabetes affects about twice as many people in San Antonio than the rest of the U.S.
+In my book, obesity is the shortcut to cardiovascular disease and diabetes, and diabetes affects about twice as many people in San Antonio as the rest of the U.S.

-Note: The San Antonio Mayor’s Fitness Council was formed in 2010 with the mission to lead San Antonio to be one of the healthiest and most active communities in the nation in which residents, groups and organizations work collaboratively to achieve targeted health and fitness goals.
+The San Antonio Mayor’s Fitness Council was formed in 2010 with the mission to lead San Antonio to be one of the healthiest and most active communities in the nation in which residents, groups, and organizations work collaboratively to achieve targeted health and fitness goals.